DanielAgbaji/machinelearning_water_anomaly_detection/README.md

 - real-time inference API for downstream portals/services
 - integration path for .NET production systems

+## Key Highlights

+- Production-style end-to-end ML system (not just a model)
+- Real-world use case: utility meter analytics and leak detection
+- Integrates Python ML with .NET enterprise systems
+- Supports both batch and real-time inference workflows
+- Designed for multi-database and multi-tenant environments
+- Cloud-ready architecture using Azure services

 ## Business Problem

 Utilities traditionally rely on static thresholds or manual review to detect leaks and abnormal consumption, which often results in delayed detection and missed anomalies.